Asian woman in black T-shirt lying down on yoga mat, yawning, covering eyes

 7 Fabulous Fitness Hacks for Lazy Students

-Going to the gym every day just isn't everyone's jam.
-If you want to get in shape but still maintain your lazy vibes, try out these hacks!
+Going to the gym every day just isn't for everyone.
+If you want to get in shape but still maintain your lazy vibes, try out these easy daily hacks!

 Despite the importance of health and fitness being thrown at us by the media and government authorities alike, many college students still live predominantly unhealthy lives.
 A study conducted by Northwestern Medicine® and Northeastern Illinois University found that 95% of college students fail to eat the recommended five servings of fruit and vegetables a day, while less than 40% get sufficient physical activity as prescribed by the World Health Organization.While eating healthy meals and staying fit can be a challenge even for the most enthusiastic of students, it can be downright brutal for someone who is lazier by nature.
 Thankfully, a number of hacks exist that will have even the most sluggish of college students getting in shape.